Spirit Love Show

-Spirit Love Show is an American reality television miniseries created by Shin Koyamada from The Last Samurai, Nia Lyte and Claudia Hallowell in 2013.
+Spirit Love Show is an American reality television miniseries created by Shin Koyamada, Nia Lyte and Claudia Hallowell in 2013.
 The show was distributed by the Spirit Show Network and directed by Jay Lee from Sony Pictures' Zombie Strippers.
 The hosts of the show are Nia Lyte, a TED Talk speaker and host from a television show Best of Art Basel, distributed on Comcast, Ovation TV and Xfinity TV, and Claudia Hallowell who also wrote.

 Summary

 Spirit Love Show explores what love is to people of all ages: children, teenagers, adults and people who have been married for over half a century.
 The show features David Marciano, The Jeffrey Foundation, Reins of H.O.P.E. and others.
 Through interviews, the show will find what love means to individuals and couples in all walks of life as well as people of different cultures.
 In addition, the show will showcase what individuals, couples, groups and companies are doing to express love in the world to bring hope and inspiration.